Pregnancy is a time of radical body change and transformation. After all, you’re growing a tiny human, so it’s little wonder!

 When Should I Be Concerned?

-More often than not, cramping during pregnancy is just a part of the process.
+More often than not, cramps during pregnancy is just a part of the process.
 It’s rarely a cause for concern.
 When cramping isn’t mild or is accompanied by other symptoms you should reach out to your midwife or doctor.

 If you experience any severe or localized pain, especially early in pregnancy, it’s important to contact your provider immediately.
 While cramping is rarely cause for concern, severe pain should be evaluated.